birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News
+*   October 11, 2020.
+A paper titled "Quaternion Capsule Networks" was accepted to [25th International Conference on Pattern Recognition][icpr2020].

 *   August 06, 2020.
 A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020]